Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 13. The Datum Hero

 The hero leads with a single number.
-A very large number (the company's age, the number of customers, the latency in milliseconds, the percentage improvement) takes up most of the viewport.
-A small line of text underneath explains what the number is.
+A very large number (the company's age, the customer count, the latency in milliseconds, the percentage improvement) takes up most of the viewport.
+A small line of text underneath explains what it is.
 The brand name appears small, in a corner.
-The composition is built around a single statistic carrying the entire emotional weight of the page.
+The composition is built around one statistic carrying the entire emotional weight of the page.

-Visual breakdown: the number is rendered at viewport-scale type (18 to 28 vw) in a tabular-aligned numeric face — Söhne Breit, Inter Display, FK Display, or a heavily geometric typeface like Druk or Reckless.
-Below the number, two short lines of text in a small clean sans explaining the unit and the context.
+Visual breakdown: the number is rendered at viewport-scale type (18 to 28 vw) in a tabular numeric face — Söhne Breit, Inter Display, FK Display, or a heavily geometric face like Druk or Reckless.
+Below, two short lines in a small clean sans explaining the unit and the context.
 The brand mark is tiny, in a corner.
 Background a single solid color, no gradient.

 <section class="bg-[#171717] text-[#FAFAF7] min-h-screen flex flex-col justify-center px-12">